Context RepoContext Repo Docs

 Header format:

-Authorization: Bearer <clerk_jwt_token>
+Authorization: Bearer <session_jwt_token>

 Bearer tokens have full access to all resources owned by the authenticated user — they aren't restricted by permission scopes.